 Native speakers cannot take the exam for their native language.
 For example, a native Spanish speaker cannot take the Spanish exam but can take the Portuguese exam.
-They are able to take an exam in English.
-For information on the English exam, please contact the Department of Linguistics and English Language, 4064-C JFSB, 801-422-2937.

 The exam MUST be taken during your FIRST Spanish/Portuguese class at BYU or your FIRST Spanish/Portuguese class after the mission.
 If you choose not to take it this semester, you cannot take it during a future semester.